 As you embark on the decision-making process, it is important to involve the other parent in the decision.
 It can be a hard conversation to have, but if you have a good relationship, the two of you should try to sit down and talk.
 If you do not have a good relationship, or do not feel comfortable communicating with the expectant father, your adoption agency or adoption attorney can have that conversation on your behalf.

 For adoption in Virginia, there is a Birth Father Registry, so if the father is unknown, agencies and attorneys will typically start their search there.
-If a man wants to document himself with the registry, he may do so at any time prior to or within 10 days of the child’s birth.
+If a man wants to document himself with the registry, he may do so at any time before or within 10 days of the child’s birth.
 If he fails to register during this period of time, then his parental rights will be waived and he will not be notified of any adoption proceedings.
 Both parents’ signatures are required to consent to the adoption, but if the birth father’s parental rights have been waived then no signature is needed.

 If you are considering adoption in Virginia, a good first step is to meet with adoption agencies.
 A good agency will share the process of adoption with you and outline your rights as an expectant parent.
 Agency representatives can meet to talk with you anywhere from a local coffee shop to their offices to your living room—wherever you are most comfortable.
 Think of your first meeting like a fact-finding mission.
 Ask what kind of resources are available to you as an expectant parent and inquire how they screen prospective adoptive parents.

-Meeting with an agency does not guarantee you are committing to place your baby for adoption.
+Meeting with an agency does not guarantee you are committing to placing your baby for adoption.
 Rather, should you decide to parent, a good agency can provide resources to help you on that parenting journey as well.

 Choosing to place your child for adoption in Virginia does not mean you have to work with an adoption agency.
 It is possible to pursue an independent adoption, which is an adoption that does not involve an adoption agency.
 In this instance, a physician, a member of the clergy, or a family friend may make an introduction to the prospective adoptive parents, or you may meet them directly.

 Once a match is made, an attorney will be brought in to facilitate the adoption plan.
 Because adoption is the legal termination of the birth parents’ rights and the granting of parental rights to the adoptive parents, an attorney must be involved in the process regardless of whether an independent or agency adoption is pursued.
-Some expectant parents and prospective adoptive parents prefer to adopt independently since it can allow for more control over the process and more interactions prior to the birth.
+Some expectant parents and prospective adoptive parents prefer to adopt independently since it can allow for more control over the process and more interactions before birth.

 But working with an agency has its benefits as well.
 A good agency can provide access to counselors, attorneys, and prospective adoptive parents who may be difficult to find if done independently.

 Whether you choose to work with an agency or pursue an independent adoption, choosing to place your child for adoption will not cost you anything.
-In Virginia, all legal, counseling, and medical-related expenses pertaining to the well-being of you and your child pre and postnatally will be covered by the prospective adoptive parents.
+In Virginia, all legal, counseling, and medical-related expenses about the well-being of you and your child pre and postnatally will be covered by the prospective adoptive parents.
 Additionally, reasonable living expenses (such as rent, utilities, food, and maternity clothes) may be reimbursed along with any transportation fees related to your pregnancy and the potential placement of your child.
 All money paid must be recorded (which is typically done by the agency or your attorney) and disclosed to the court before the adoption can be finalized.

 Aside from the decision to place your child, the next biggest decision is choosing an adoptive family for your child.
 If you are working with an agency, you will have access to a “database” of prospective adoptive parents who may live locally or even across the country.
 All prospective adoptive parents with a valid home study have completed background checks and clearances and been thoroughly vetted.
 During the home study process, prospective adoptive parents explain their motivations for adoption and their visions for what life will look like for their adoptive child.

 As a prospective birth parent, you should think about what you want life to look like for your child as well.
 Do you envision your child growing up in the city, on a farm, or somewhere in between?
-Is it important to you that your child be in a musical family, a sports-focused family, or a family who loves theater?
+Is it important to you that your child be in a musical family, a sports-focused family, or a family that loves theater?
 Do you want your child to have siblings or pets?
 How close do you want to live to the adoptive family?
 Is race, religion, or ethnicity important to you?
 With what type of family do you see your child?

 These questions cannot be answered overnight, and a good counselor can help you work through your thoughts and feelings about the type of placement you want for your child.
 They will also help you explore what level of contact you want with your child and the adoptive family—open, semi-open, or closed.
 Open adoption has become one of the most common forms of adoption and involves all members of the adoption triad (adoptive parents, birth parents, and adoptee(s)) being in communication.
 Open adoption communication may come in the form of letters, phone calls, video chats, or in-person meetings.
 No two adoption arrangements are the same and it is up to you and the adoptive family (and later your child) to decide what level of contact feels right for each of you.